KasperFyhn/generative-ai-course/Skills/Style and tone.md

 # Style and Tone

-## Importance of Style and Tone
-Crafting prompts with the appropriate style and tone is essential for eliciting responses that align with your communication goals.
+Crafting prompts with the appropriate style and tone is important for eliciting responses that align with your communicative goals

 When interacting with a GAI, your choice of style and tone influences not only the clarity of the response but also the manner in which information is presented.